berrutti/1440-sandglass/README.md

 > Minimalist clock to visualize the remaining minutes of the 1,440 ones we have in a day

-## About

-Based on the work of Robert McGuire https://github.com/robatron/1440-clock
-This version has a sandglass with simple sand particle animations.

 ## Usage

 Navigate to: